ilanp13/chatServer/Readme.md

     * GET /messages_new/:roomId/:offset? - this is another way to return messages of a room (if the user is a member). it will return the messages in 2 groups:
       ```json
       {
-          readMessages: 'array that holds the last 20 read messages in the room',
+          "readMessages": "array that holds the last 20 read messages in the room",
-          unreadMessages: 'array that holds the first 20 unread messages in the room'
+          "unreadMessages": "array that holds the first 20 unread messages in the room"
       }
       ```
       the above description is in case that ```offset``` is not given, or its value is 0.